 While not the first product organization system implemented, the Universal Product Code system was easily the most successful and widely adopted inventory system in the world.
 Originally developed in the early 1970s, the UPC system allowed for a much more efficient means of managing product inventory for consumer businesses both domestically and abroad, greatly advancing economic globalization over the next 30 years.

 Magnetic Card Stripes

-The first magnetic stripe use for data was actually developed outside of IBM at the turn of the 20th century, originally intended for audio recording purposes.
+The first magnetic stripe used for data was actually developed outside of IBM at the turn of the 20th century, originally intended for audio recording purposes.
 Magnetic tape was further used in the 1940s as an early means of storing data.
-An IBM engineer by the name of Forrest Parry developed the modern magnetic striped card in 1969 and IBM developed a system to read such cards over the next few years, as well as modified bar code functionality.
+An IBM engineer by the name of Forrest Parry developed the modern magnetic striped card in 1969, and IBM developed a system to read such cards over the next few years, as well as modified barcode functionality.
 This one individual achievement revolutionized the financial transaction market by optimizing transaction speed and recording as well as the overall security industry, with such cards being used for entry access.
-Until the arrival of widely-used RFID chips in credit/debit cards and access cards, magnetic stripe use was the predominant data access point for most card-based identification in the world.
+Until the arrival of widely-used RFID chips in credit/debit cards and access cards, magnetic stripe use was the predominant data access point for most card-based identification worldwide.